 Long service leave is measured as the present value of the future payments to be made.
+Long service leave not expected to be paid within 12 months of balance date has been recorded as a non-current liability.

 Superannuation

 The company contributes to several superannuation plans.
 Contributions are charged against profit or loss as they are incurred.